virtapi/installimage/README.md

 Every needed variable here will be validated, they are provided by the [config.sh](#config.sh) + a custom file.
 The actual installation will start afterwords via the [install.sh](#install.sh).

 ###setup.sh
+installimage supports a menu based installation.
+This happens in the `setup.sh` file.
+At first you select the operating system you would like to have, than a Midnight Commander pops up with every needed variable for the installation.
+Some of them are preconfigured because the installimage tries to guess it, for example a working default partitioning scheme.
+The actual installation will start afterwords via the [install.sh](#install.sh).

 ###install.sh